tsantalis/RefactoringMiner/README.md

 ## API usage guidelines ##

-RefDetector can automatically detect refactorings in the entire history of git repositories, or at specified commits.
+RefactoringMiner can automatically detect refactorings in the entire history of git repositories, or at specified commits.
 In the code snippet below we demonstrate how to print all refactorings performed in the toy project https://github.com/danilofes/refactoring-toy-example.git.